- Putin calls Internet ‘CIA project’ that must be controlled

 Three decades after libertarians and social conservatives teamed up to help elect Ronald Reagan president, those on both sides are wondering whether they still have enough in common to keep the marriage going.

 Ideology isn't what's dividing the Republican Party.
 It's a matter of control.

 This year's Conservative Political Action Conference straw poll includes more than two dozen names for the 2016 GOP presidential nomination, signaling just how wide open the race is.

 Former U.S. Rep. Ron Paul says the U.S. should keep its hands off of the quickly developing situation in Ukraine, arguing that Americans understand "that our interventionist foreign policy is only creating more enemies overseas."

 Former Rep. Ron Paul, Texas Republican, devoted his weekly column to "National School Choice week" from Jan.
 26-Feb.
 1, arguing that private tax credits and homeschooling — not federal programs — are two ways to give parents true control over a child's education.

 Sen. Rand Paul says his free-market, pro-liberty views are really not that extreme — and people should think twice before trashing his dad.

 The same rift between insurgent Republicans and old-line party establishment figures that is rattling Washington is also playing out in states such as Iowa, where open warfare has broken out between veteran GOP operatives and the state party chairman, an ally of former Rep. Ron Paul of Texas.

-"The federal government shouldn’t violate the law, nor should we have 48 federal agencies carrying weapons and having SWAT teams," Mr. Paul told a Kentucky radio station.
+“The federal government shouldn’t violate the law, nor should we have 48 federal agencies carrying weapons and having SWAT teams,” Mr. Paul said on a Kentucky radio station.